 Outlining the Letters

-- Tape them together with the proper spacing and place them on the board.
+- Using Painters Tape connect them with the proper spacing and place them on the board.
 Painter’s tape on one side holds them in place while you work.

 - Slide the transfer paper under your first letter and use the plastic cap of a pen (or similar) to trace around your letters.
 Be careful not to tear your paper or let it move while you trace.